Monster savings from virtualization on Sesame Street

 - Monitor Application Performance in Virtualized and Cloud Environments

-- Security for Virtualization
+- Beyond Cost Savings: Justification for Virtualization Expansion

 - See the Possibilities Utilizing Data Visualization